inspecta/hello-rails-back-end/README.md

 - Fetch a random greeting everytime through an endpoint
 - Provide access to this endpoint
+- The API is served with a React front end application

 <p align="right">(<a href="#readme-top">back to top</a>)</p>